Ryleeing/AiR_Artist-WearYourImagination/README.md

 ## 🛠️ Execution

 ### Input (Spectacles)
-The system tracks the platform.
+The system detect and tracks the platform, allowing user to attach their art to real object

 ### Output
 An immersive AR experience viewed through the Spectacles, allowing the user to literally "draw Their Imagination."